jgdelrio/DataScienceInterviews/Probability/Probability.md

-### 5. Revolver with two bullets
+### 5. Russian Roulette

 (Data Science > Probability)

 You are playing a version of the Russian roulette where the revolver has two consecutive bullets.
-Your opponent puts the two consecutive bullets in two chambers of the 6 available in the revolver.
+Your opponent puts the two consecutive bullets in the chambers of the revolver.
+The revolver has six chambers.
-Then he puts the revolver in his head, pulls the trigger and survive.
+Then he puts the revolver in his head, pulls the trigger and survives.

 Now is your turn and you're given two choices:
 - Put the gun straight to your head and pull the trigger